-Hailing from the ATL via Mexico City—Danny and his family crossed the border when he was 10 and he became a legal U.S. citizen three years ago—the young producer started off behind the scenes at Hoodrich, doing everything from taking press shots for DJs to working video cameras in the studio, all while working on music of his own.
+Hailing from the ATL via Mexico City—Danny and his family crossed the border when he was just 3 years old and he has been working in the U.S. legally for three years—the young producer started off behind the scenes at Hoodrich, doing everything from taking press shots for DJs to working video cameras in the studio, all while working on music of his own.
 At 17, Danny gained enough courage to assert his own musical talent and jump behind the boards.

 "I remember I was making beats and I was shooting videos for rappers and I would said, 'I got some beats,'" Danny shares inside the XXL office.
 "I’d be shooting the studio session and they were like, ‘Who got beats?’
 And I just said, 'I got beats.'
 They heard ‘em, they were like, 'These aren’t bad' and shit, now we’re here."